App

 createGui(){

-return Text.text(`In the code editor, click on the "Icon" tab, and you will see the created icon!`)
+return Text.text(`In the code editor, click on the "Icon" tab, and you will see the created app icon!`)

 }